codeorganic/hexchat-javascript/readme.md

 ###Linux:

-1. Install the hexchat and js dev package from your distro of choice.
+1. Install the hexchat and js dev package from your distro of choice. ( Ubuntu: apt-get install libmozjs185-dev )
 2. *make && sudo make install*

 ###Windows: